nhsconnect/FHIR-NRLS-API/pages/engage/engage.md

 tags: [userstories,casestudies]
 sidebar: foundations_sidebar
 permalink: engage.html
-summary: "These pages assist with requirements gathering and mapping stages of a FHIR API development process."
+summary: "These pages assist with requirements gathering and mapping stages of a FHIR&reg; API development process."
 ---

 ## Approach to Engagement ##

-This process lays down steps of engagement with the client to analyse their business requirements for interoperability in a way that it supports mapping your requirements to CareConnect Profiles (that user HL7 INTEROPen FHIR standards) and enable the development of a live API (Application Programming Interface) to read or exchange information/data.
+This process lays down steps of engagement with the client to analyse their business requirements for interoperability in a way that it supports mapping your requirements to FHIR&reg; Profiles (that use HL7 FHIR&reg; standards) and enable the development of a live API (Application Programming Interface) to read or exchange information/data.

 It has been cited that it’s very difficult to exchange information between various business units in health care sector as most of them follow their own data structures to exchange information.
 This causes lot of interoperability issues and rework.
-Implementing this process gives us the opportunity to demonstrate and guide the business units as to how these issues can be resolved using standards- FHIR (Fast Health Information Resources) and NRLS Profiles which adhere to interoperability standards defined by INTEROPen community (INTEROPen.org).
-A standardised approach will provide a common language for engagement and will more easily support a framework for sharing knowledge that can continue to assist future projects and possibly become self sustaining within the community.
+Implementing this process gives us the opportunity to demonstrate and guide the business units as to how these issues can be resolved using standards- FHIR&reg; (Fast Health Information Resources) and Profiles which are built to FHIR standards and agreed within the health and social care community.
+A standardised approach provides a common language for engagement and will more easily support a framework for sharing knowledge that can continue to assist future projects and possibly become self sustaining within the community.
 <br><br>
 ## Business Benefit ##

-This process will add business value by enabling businesses to easily exchange information in a common format as defined by FHIR and Profiles which is easily understood by rest of the organisation.
+This process will add business value by enabling businesses to easily exchange information in a common format as defined by FHIR&reg; and Profiles which is easily understood by the rest of the organisation.
 <br><br>
 ## The Process ##